lilyshellhammer/notes_public/AlgoQResponses.md

   else if iter == odd // Y split
     set current node as not a leaf node call bvhCreator on the right (bottom) and left (top), dividing the bbox in half along Y axis

-findIntersectionNew (Node a, Node b) //top level function call will return true if any leaf nodes overlap if they are both leaves AND leaf nodes are boundary containing cells
+coord* findIntersectionNew (Node a, Node b) //top level function call will return true if any leaf nodes overlap if overlaps(a.bbox, b.bbox) AND a and b are boudary containing nodes
-      check overlap, if it works return true if nodes overlap
+    if they are both leaves
+          call BLACKBOX, return coords
-    if check if both have children
+    if both have children
-         // return true if any of the children findOverlap calls returns true: return findOverlap(one's children, other's children)
-    if only one has children
+         if any calls to findIntersectionNew(one's children, other's children) return a list of coord append all valid coords together and return list if only one has children
-        // return true if any of the children findOverlap calls returns true: return findOverlap(one's children, other node) if dont overlap, return false
+        if any calls to findIntersectionNew(one's children, other node) return a list of valid coord append all valid coords together and return list else no overlap so return []

 ```
 ## Containment
 Here I present three possible solutions.
 Part 1 is about a method of BVH traversal I came up with for checking containment.
 The second and third parts are the polygon containment test and the level set containment tests described in Keenan's blog post.
 ## Part 1: Negative space BVH traversal
 This is my proposed new solution to the containments problem.
 It requires an additional data structure, but would not require computing the level set, just having a discrete representation of the shape's boundary.
 The rationale for this method is that if shape A is NOT contained in shape B, there will be a part of A that overlaps with the negative space of B.
+In this solution:
+First I check if bboxes contain each other, if not I force the boxes to move toward one another
-In this solution, I create a BVH surrounding the whitespace of the outermost bounding box.
-The traversal will be the same as findIntersection for [Area Intersection](#area-intersection) except the BVH (Node b) that is passed in will be the whitespace tree of B. A true return value means part of A is possibly not contained in B (I say possibly as the lowest leaf node contains test is a black box for now).
+Once outermost shape’s bbox contains the inner shapes’s bbox, I create a BVH surrounding the whitespace of the outermost bounding box. (see pseudocode below)
+The same function used is findIntersection for Area Intersection with the exception that the BVH (Node b) that is passed in will be the whitespace tree of B.
+A true return value means part of A is possibly not contained in B, and the BLACKBOX solution will tell us for sure.
 The good thing about this method is that we can use similar BVH traversal as area and boundary intersection and the black box solution for two overlapping leaf nodes will be similar.

 ```
+enforceBBoxContainment(bbox a, bbox b) if !contains(a, b)
+      push b toward a's center //in the optimizer this is returned as a distance function which is then minimized

 createBBoxNegatives(grid, xmin, ymin, xmax, ymax) loop over grid between mins and maxes find new max and min x and y coords for POSITIVE numbers // makes a bounding box tight around the whitespace around